Daryes/ansible-roles/roles/monitoring-prometheus/doc/job_javajmx.md

 The configuration will search for all variables reusing an inventory group name and ending with '_exporter_jmx'
 For example: `myapp_exporter_jmx`

-A server will be skipped when such variable is found and the server is not a member of the group, and it will not be collected.
+A server will be skipped when such variable is found and the server is not a member of the group : it will not be collected.

 | Parameter | Description | Type | Default value |
 | --------- | ----------- | ---- | ------------- |